On the detection and precise localisation of merging black holes events through strong gravitational lensing: Introduction

-Indeed, if a gravitational wave from a galaxy is gravitationally lensed, then the light from that galaxy is also lensed.
-Thus, the galaxy will appear as a lensed galaxy within the sky localisation of the wave (for a nice, high-SNR event, \citet{janquartFastPreciseMethodology2021} show that a quadruply lensed image could be localised down to \SI{\sim2}{\deg^2}).
-Consequently, one can observe this restricted area to find plausible lenses from which the waves originated, resulting in a limited number of candidate lenses (\citet{hannukselaLocalizingMergingBlack2020}, for example, estimate 100-1000 lenses).
-The correct lens system must be able to produce image properties that are consistent with the time delay and magnification ratios observed in the lensed gravitational wave, narrowing down plausible candidates down to (ideally) one.
+Indeed, if a gravitational wave from a merging stellar remnant black hole within a galaxy is gravitationally lensed, then the light from within that galaxy is also lensed.
+Because the Earth and thus the detectors will rotate between the arrival time of the different gravitational-wave images, the same BBH is effectively detected several times at different detector orientations, allowing for an effectively "extended" network of detectors and thus significantly improved sky localisation~\cite{Seto:2003iw,hannukselaLocalizingMergingBlack2020}.
+The galaxy would appear as a lensed galaxy within the sky localisation of the wave which will be significantly better localized than a non-lensed gravitational wave~\cite{Seto:2003iw,hannukselaLocalizingMergingBlack2020}.
+Here we vary the sky localization between $\sim 1-5 \, \deg^2$.
+However, an accurate quantification of the sky localization capabilities for variable signal-to-noise ratios, detector networks, and number of strong lensing images, utilizing joint parameter estimation, will be needed in the future, as the sky localization will heavily depend on these assumptions, as has been observed for non-lensed events~\cite{Petrov:2021bqm}.\footnote{For the interested reader, \citet{janquartFastPreciseMethodology2021} shows, a high-SNR example, the sky localization of a quadruply lensed image down to \SI{\sim2}{\deg^2}, using full joint parameter estimation, whereas \citet{hannukselaLocalizingMergingBlack2020} performs a statistical analysis using a simple posterior overlap method, showing that a large fraction of the events might be constrained to better than 10 $\deg^2$ in the sky, and often to better than 5 $\deg^2$.
+However, a robust statistical analysis employing joint parameter estimation and duty cycles will be required to better quantify the localization capabilities.} Consequently, one can observe this restricted area to find plausible lenses from which the waves originated, resulting in a limited number of candidate lenses (\citet{hannukselaLocalizingMergingBlack2020}, for example, estimate 100-1000 lenses).
+The correct lens system must be able to produce image properties that are consistent with the time delay and magnification ratios detected in the lensed gravitational wave, narrowing down plausible candidates down to (ideally) one.
+A subsequent follow-up analysis of the system could pave the way to a number of scientific applications, similar to the more traditional multimessenger lensing searches~\citep{Bianconi:2022etr,Ryczanowski:2022int}.